Portfolio-Adv-Software/.github/README.md

 #### Substantiation

 1.1: Sprint 0

 This sprint I spent time orientating on which technologies fit and are suited for our specific enterprise needs.
 A lot of work went into the project plan and the general exploration of our group project's needs.

 1.2: Sprint 1

 I made a [C2 Diagram](https://github.com/Portfolio-Adv-Software/Kwetter/blob/main/.Documentation/C2%20Individueel.png) and created a demo for Angular and the use of grpc with protobuf.
 Furthermore I helped my team create userstories for Stockbrood.

 1.3: Sprint 2

 I made a [document](https://github.com/S-A-RB05/.github/blob/main/profile/Technology%20justification.md) with my group in which we justify the technological choices we made for our project.
-I am also deploying my services in the cloud and preparing them to be scalable.
+I am also attempting to deploy my services in the cloud and preparing them to be scalable.

 1.4: Sprint 3

 I am thinking about how we can arrange the code in our group project to be easier to work on and to be better transferable to new teams.
 This involves ensuring proper decoupling of code.

 1.5 Sprint 4

 I worked on decoupling code and started thinking about our handover document

 1.6 Sprint 5

 I helped create the handover document for the group project with my team.